monokrome/vim-testdrive/README.md

 filename as provided by [findfile][fndfl] is returned.
 The `detect` function accepts no arguments.

-A provider is expected to define a `get_command` function which willm be called after the provider detects that it is useful.
+A provider is expected to define a `get_command` function which will be called after the provider detects that it is useful.
 The `get_command` is expected to return a shell command that will be executed in order to run tests.
 For instance, the [mocha provider][mochapvdr] currently returns 'mocha test'.
 This